 There’s nothing like sitting outside on a clear, crisp fall or winter evening – toasty and warm underneath your patio heater.
 Outside being the operative location.

-Patio heaters cannot be used inside the house.
-While they are safe in the yard, on the patio, under a covered patio/porch or in a screened porch, it is unsafe to use them in your home or inside a sunroom or conservatory.
+Patio heaters are not safe to use indoors as they produce Carbon Monoxide (CO).
+While they are safe in the yard, on the patio, under a covered porch, or in a screened porch, it is unsafe to use them in your home or inside an unventilated sunroom or conservatory.

 Enjoying an outdoor lifestyle at home is only possible if we’re sensible about safety for ourselves, our friends and family – so let’s consider why we can only use patio heaters in certain areas.
 After all, the clue is in the name 🙂